mbragi/linka/apps/frontend/public/README.md

-# Linka Mini App Assets
+# Linka App Assets

-This directory contains the visual assets for the Linka mini app.
+This directory contains the visual assets for the Linka app.

 ## Required Assets